 - Seal the cracks.
 Use caulk to seal small cracks around windows and doors and prevent access points that silverfish and other pests may be using to get into your home.

 - Focus on ventilation.
 Remember – silverfish love moisture.
 To make your home as inhospitable as possible for them, focus on ventilating rooms that tend to stay warm and moist, like bathrooms.
+Open the windows and doors to promote airflow, and use vent fans to pull hot, moist air outside.
 You can also use a dehumidifier or a vent fan to keep things cool and dry.

 Are Silverfish Invading Your San Francisco Bay Area Home or Business?
 We’re Here to Help!